 Meanwhile, here’s an example I’ve sourced from a mobile search:

-The user is presented with three ads on desktop and two ads on mobile.
+The user is presented with three ads on both desktop and mobile.
 At the bottom of the ad unit, the user can click or tap to view additional ads for businesses.

 The number of ads in a market and within specific categories can vary quite a bit.
 You might see only a few or you might see dozens.
 It just depends on how many businesses are in the category in that market.
 The most ads I’ve seen after clicking through to view the entire list for a specific search is 100, so that may be the maximum.